karilint/mammalbase/documentation/common/instructions.md

 ## Environment variables

 Create a `.env` file in the root of the repository and write needed environment variables to it.
-You can take the [Example .env](example.env):
+You can take the [`example.env`](example.env):
 ```
 cp documentation/common/example.env .env
 ```
-Then just open the `.env` -file in text editor and fill out at least the marked varibles according to the
-[Environment variable docs](environment_variables.md).
+Then just open the `.env` -file in text editor and carefully examine and modify the file according instructions and the [Environment variable docs](environment_variables.md).

 ## Running the environment